 Robotic vehicles do not focus on the cost and long-term reliability issues that are the main concern for other automobiles.
 All that matters is the immediate availability, performance, and supportability of their sensor suite.
 The robotic sensor data flow is utterly limited by downstream computing power.
 While previous generations were in the range of several hundred Tops , the latest robotic vehicles are in the range of a thousand Tops.

 This gives limited increases in terms of sensor data flow, which relates to what Yole calls “More than Moore’s law”.
 The computing power needed increases with the square of data flow input.
 The number of sensing cameras, radars and LiDARs will grow far slower than the performance of robotic vehicle computers.

 The way around data sparsity is for roboticists to use “better” data, meaning sensors which bring other types of information.
 The quality of information is increased, not the quantity.
 On top of industrial grade cameras and radars, they are massively using 3D sensing Lidars, navigation grade GNSS devices and IMUs and more recently Thermal IR cameras.

-These sensors come with significant price tags, and will therefore generate US$900 million in revenues by 2024, US$3.4 billion by 2028 and reach US$17 billion by 2032, a time when a billion robotic vehicles may be roaming our streets.
+These sensors come with significant price tags, and will therefore generate US$900 million in revenues by 2024, US$3.4 million by 2028 and reach US$17 million by 2032, a time when a million robotic vehicles may be roaming our streets.